mamn2/DelayVST/DEVELOPMENT.md

 For example, if we set our smoothing coefficient to 0.5, our target value to 1, and our scalar to 0.5, we get this equation: x = .5 - .5 * (.5 - 1.0)

+### Dry and wet signals

+A dry signal is the unprocessed raw sound that is being produced by the instrument.
+A wet signal is the sound that is outputted from the processing block.
+Ideally, we would like to maintain independent control of our dry signal and wet signal.

+In order to accomplish this, we will multiply the input by the dry amount, and the output by the wet amount.
+The dry and wet amount are determined by user input.
+For example if the user wants to use only the dry signal, i. e the user doesn't want the signal value to change at all, they can set the dry/wet parameter to 0.
+If they only want to use the processed signal, they can set the dry wet value to 1.
+They can also set a value in between to get a mix of both the dry signal and the wet signal.

+### Interpolation

+Interpolation is a technique for inferring a data point between 2 data points.
+In digital audio, our time domain is not continuous, it is made up of thousands of samples every second.

+When we change our delay parameter, we have to tell the audio processor to replay the signal after a certain amount of time.
+However, the audio processor doesn't really have a concept of time, and so instead it uses samples.
+So we have to tell it how many samples are in between 2 playings.
+But in order to do this we have to convert time (in seconds) to number of samples.
+Time is represented as a floating point value, and therefore multiplying it by an integer can get you a value that is not an integer.
+For example if we set our delay time to be .555 seconds, the delay time converted to samples is 24,475.5.
+However samples are not floating point values, a sample is represented as an integer (obviously), so there is no index in the buffer for this value.

 ## Cross Platform Audio Development